 CSCS Study Tips

-You will need a firm understanding of the concepts and have an ability to break them down as they pop up in the exam.
+You will need a firm understanding of the concepts in the CSCS exam content description booklet and have the ability to break them down as they pop up in the exam.

-In this article I’ll guide you through some essential tips, hacks and material you can and should use to give you that much-needed edge.
+In this article, I’ll guide you through some essential tips, hacks and CSCS study guide you can and should use to give you that much-needed edge.

 CSCS Study Material Essentials